 Here's how it works:

-- Upon signup service level is set to
+- Upon signing up the service level is initially set to

 - When user provides a payment method, purchases allocation and pays the minimum amount ($50) the service level is set to